 Invest in plastic totes to store your decorations in.
 You can stock up on these pre- or post-season for better deals.
 Make sure the totes you choose are portable from where they are stored.
 A good rule of thumb is if your kids can carry them, then they are perfect.

 I like transparent totes, so I can see the contents of the box.
 But you may prefer using color-coded tubs for easier recognition.
 For example, using orange for Halloween, green for Christmas, pastel for Easter.
 You get the idea.

 Label your totes on at least two sides for easier identification.
 If your totes are transparent, you can label them from the inside.
-Utilizing a sheet a paper, you can label or draw the holiday contents and tape it to the inside.
+Utilizing a sheet of paper, you can label or draw the holiday contents and tape them to the inside.
 Now, once you’ve labeled your totes, don’t be tempted to use them for other projects when they are empty!

 When it’s time to take the decorations down, do a final purge.
 You’ll thank yourself next year, trust me.
 Then you have packed your totes, put the pictures you took of your decorations in the corresponding totes.
 This will act as an inventory list and reminder of your creative work.